Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

   !["All is Lost Explained"](./images/all_is_lost_explained.png "Bad All is Lost Explained")

-  * Cooper realizes at this point in he's journey, he has no logical solution to the problem of comming back to he's children.
-They will die of old age before he can reach them, and there isn't enough resources in the space ship to get back to earth anway.
+  * Cooper realizes at this point in his  journey, he has no logical solution to the problem of coming back to his  children.
+They will die of old age before he can reach them, and there aren't enough resources in the spaceship to get back to earth anyway.

 ---